Illinois COVID-19: IL on verge of new shutdown, Pritzker warns, as state reports 11,028 new cases, 166 deaths

 The moratorium does come with some changes, though, to help small landlords like Calvin Bright, who said his upstairs tenant owes $4,600 in back rent and refuses to pay even though she now has a job.

-"When a tenant sits there and tell you dead in your face that I'm going to have to evict her and then she told me on top of that, that she was working.
-She's, she's beating the system, you know this this is ridiculous," he said.
+"When a tenant sits there and tells you dead in your face that I'm going to have to evict her and then she told me on top of that, that she was working.
+She's, she's beating the system, you know this is ridiculous," he said.

 To that end, the new eviction moratorium requires tenants to certify their income situation to landlords to prevent people from scamming the system.